-This Rutgers University Student Financial Aid website has been developed for students and graduates from within the University system.
-For information on Financial Aid, including campus locations, application procedures and other resources, please contact the Financial Aid Office.
+The Rutgers University Student Financial Aid website has been developed for students and graduates from within the University system.
+For information on Financial Aid, including their office locations, application procedures and other resources, please contact the Financial Aid Office.

-Students who are not planning to register for one or more semesters and do not plan to withdraw from the School must petition for an official “Leave of Absence” with the campus office during the registration period that the leave of absence will become effective.
-This policy applies to students enrolled in a dual degree program with another Rutgers School or another university who, because of the requirements of the dual degree program, are not registering at the Rutgers School of Public Health for one or more semesters.
-A student’s petition for a Leave must be approved by the campus associate dean.
-Unless the student administrative fee is paid, a non-refundable fee of $50 per semester is required to maintain status — exceptions are made for students enrolled in dual degree programs.
+Students who are not planning to register for a semester and do not plan to withdraw from the School must petition for an official "Leave of Absence" with the Office of Student Affairs during the registration period that the leave of absence will become effective.
+This policy applies to students enrolled in a dual degree program with another Rutgers School or another university who, because of the requirements of the dual degree program, are not registering at the Rutgers School of Public Health for a semester.
+A student’s petition for a Leave must be approved by the Director of Student Support Services.
+A non-refundable fee of $50 per semester is required to maintain status — exceptions are made for students enrolled in dual degree programs.
 Students extending a Leave beyond one semester must petition for the subsequent official leave and pay an additional $50 fee.
 The total leave cannot exceed two consecutive semesters.
 The time period granted for a notification of absence is excluded from the overall time requirement to complete the degree program.

 A maintaining matriculation student is a matriculated student who is approved to complete unfinished work required for courses from previous semesters, but is not involved in an academic enhancement outside their usual curriculum.
 Such a student is not taking any new courses but will be registered in a course entitled “Maintaining Matriculation.”
 For more information, visit the Policies page.

-To register for maintaining matriculation a student should contact the registrar with approval of their advisor.
-This registration requires the payment of a $35 fee, plus the administrative fee, for each semester this type of registration is used.
+To register for maintaining matriculation a student should contact the Registrar with approval of their advisor.
+This registration requires the payment of a $35 fee for each semester this type of registration is used.
 Examples of students eligible for maintaining matriculation status:

 Student who is working on incomplete grade(s) from prior term.